SakifX9/Rhythm-Game-Optimisations/Voicemeeter/How to setup Voicemeeter for Rhythm Games.md

 Tested games(working): Sound Voltex コナステ(44.1khz configuration required), Beatoraja(44.1khz configuration required),  DJMax Respect V.
 If you can test games with ASIO support please let me know so I can update this list

-Confirmed not working: Beatmania IIDX Infinitas(ASIO with regstry hack and WASAPI Exclusive modes)
+Confirmed not working: Beatmania IIDX Infinitas(ASIO with regstry hack and WASAPI Exclusive modes don't work but if you can get it to work please tell me!)

 Table of Contents